korovamode/notes/The_Illusion_of_Privacy_2025_11_17.md

 Korovamode | November 17, 2025

+**Abstract:** This essay argues that privacy has already been functionally eliminated by the modern data-extraction infrastructure operated by Big Tech platforms.
+Surveillance is now environmental rather than episodic, fueled by ubiquitous behavioral tracking and predictive modeling.
+These systems shape user behavior, exploit emotional vulnerability, and create the structural conditions for platform-based quasi-sovereignty.
+Drawing on surveillance studies, platform governance research, and philosophies of control, the essay situates the disappearance of privacy as a systemic and irreversible development.

+**Keywords:** surveillance capitalism, privacy, Big Tech, prediction, algorithmic governance, platform power, behavioral data, digital sovereignty

+---

 **Big Tech knows everything—and will use it.** We already live inside the system that makes this possible.

 ## **1. Privacy Is Already Gone**